Canon 1200D vs 4000D

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was released into a lower priced segment (11 percent cheaper at launch).

 - More modern: Reflects 4 years of technical progress since the 1200D launch.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1200D and the 4000D in practical situations.
+Do the specifications of the Canon 1200D and the Canon 4000D place the cameras among the top in their class?
+Find out in the latest Best DSLR Camera listing.In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1200D or the 4000D.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 The review scores listed above should be treated with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.